postcss/postcss-import/README.md

 even inline them) after inlining imported files.
 - In order to optimize output, **this plugin will only import a file once** on a given scope (root, media query...).
-Tests are made from the path & the content of imported files (using a hash table).
+Duplicates are detected by the resolved file path.
 If this behavior is not what you want, look at `skipDuplicates` option
 - If you are looking for **Glob Imports**, you can use [postcss-import-ext-glob](https://github.com/dimitrinicolas/postcss-import-ext-glob) to extend postcss-import.
 - If you want to import remote sources, you can use [postcss-import-url](https://github.com/unlight/postcss-import-url) with its `dataUrls` plugin option to extend postcss-import.